An Elliott intertwining approach to classifying actions of C$^*$-tensor categories: Two-sided Elliott intertwining

 \subsection{Intertwining through reparametrisation}

 Intertwining through reparametrisation is a type of intertwining argument commonly employed in the classification programme of $\C$-algebras and $\C$-dynamics.
 In broad terms, if we want to prove that a morphism $\theta:A\to B_\infty$ is unitarily equivalent to a morphism $\psi:A\to B_\infty$ which factors through $B$, then it suffices to check that $\theta$ is invariant under reparametrisations.
 This type of result appears for example in \cite{O2embthm,cocyclecategszabo} and it is used in successful classification results in \cite{O2embthm, DynamicalKP, ClassifMorphisms23}.
+If $A$ is a separable $C^*$-algebra and $\eta: \mathbb{N}\to \mathbb{N}$ is any map with $\lim\limits_{n\to\infty}\eta(n)=\infty$, then it induces an endomorphism $\eta^*$ on $A_\infty$ via $\eta^*((a_n)_n)=(a_{\eta(n)})_n$.
+Moreover, if a C$^*$-tensor category $\cC$ acts on a C$^*$-algebra $A$ by a finite rank triple $(A,F,J)$, it follows from Lemma \ref{lemma: TensorFunctor} that there is an induced action on $A_\infty$ by the triple $(A_\infty, F_\infty, J^{\infty})$ (see also Remark \ref{rmk: FinGen}).